rdsea/bigdataplatforms/faq.md

 ### Is the assignment/project independent work so that I dont have to team up with other students?

 Assignment/project work is independent at the moment.
-Thus you can complete the course without teamwork as long as you obtain enough marks from your assignments.
-Note that you may be required to be in person to explain your assignments.
+Thus you can complete the course without teamwork as long as you obtain enough marks from your assignments. **Note that you will be required to be in person to explain your assignments**.

 Also pay attention of [the severity of academic violations](violations.md)